o-richard/DSA/stack/README.md

 # Stack Explanation

-Visualize a stack as a collection of plates on top of each other in such a way that the last plate to be inserted is the first plate to be retrieved (LIFO).
+Visualize a stack as a pile of plates on top of each other in such a way that the last plate to be inserted is the first plate to be retrieved (LIFO).

 # Stack Implementation